 How Much Does It Cost to Ship Perishables?

 It depends on what you’re shipping, how far it needs to go, and how quickly it needs to get there.
-For goods that need to remain frozen in transit, providing enough coolant material to last the entire trip is essential.
+Providing enough coolant material to last the entire trip is essential for shipping frozen food.
 Plus, you’ll need to have it delivered as soon as possible.
 Both these factors will result in higher shipping costs.

 Goods that can last a few days may be shipped with two-day shipping, but will require more cooling material.
 Either way, it’s a trade-off: the more ice or cooling gel in a package, the larger it will be, but the longer it will last.
 While it might take a bit of finessing, it’s important to find the sweet spot between packaging and delivery efficiency.